matthewjf/matthewjf.github.io/_posts/2018-11-05-building-a-keyboard.markdown

 layout: post
 title:  "Building a Keyboard"
 date:   2018-11-05 14:48:18 -0700
-categories: keyboards
+categories: Keyboards
+tags: [keyboards, make]
 image: "/public/images/keyboard_wires.jpg"
 ---

 I use a lot tools to optimize my life, but spent 20+ years using keyboards without questioning them.
 The majority of keyboards you can buy use the same format, a format which was originally designed for typewriters.

 > A feature much less commented-on than the order of the keys is that the keys do not form a rectangular grid, but rather each column slants diagonally.
-This is because of the mechanical linkages – each key is attached to a lever, and hence the offset prevents the levers from running into each other – and has been retained in most electronic keyboards. <cite><a href="https://en.wikipedia.org/wiki/QWERTY#Properties" target="_blank">(source)</a></cite>
+This is because of the mechanical linkages – each key is attached to a lever, and hence the offset prevents the levers from running into each other – and has been retained in most electronic keyboards. <cite><a href="https://en.wikipedia.org/wiki/QWERTY#Properties" target="_blank_">(source)</a></cite>

 ****